croteb/hapi-dogwater-auth-blog-api/README.md

 # Hapi, Dogwater, Http-Basic-Auth Blog API Example
 This is a simple combining of various technologies to show how they might interact with each other.
+Also looking at ES6.

 # Reasoning
 HAPI - Having written several RESTful APIs in Node.js over the years I liked the pluggability of hapi.